difof/difof/README.md

-- I’m @difof, I do whatever I find interest in, mostly dev stuff
+- Activity bar can be faked easily, don't be a fool.
-- Main tech stack: golang, solidity, typescript, cosmos sdk, godot, .NET
+- Main tech stack: Solidity, Golang, TypeScript, F# and .NET
-- Be building
+- Be building!

+I also do articles at [difof.medium.com](https://difof.medium.com)